chetnashah/algonotes/Arrays/3Sum.md

 Given an integer array nums, return all the triplets `[nums[i], nums[j], nums[k]]` such that `i != j`, `i != k`, and `j != k`, and `nums[i] + nums[j] + nums[k] == 0`, i.e. they sum together to 0.

-**Notice that the solution set must not contain duplicate triplets.**
+**Notice that the solution set must not contain duplicate triplets, and the indices themselves must also be different**

 ##